bmbruno/spark-server-lite/README.md

 ## About

+SparkServer Lite provides a simple blog engine that can be hosted anywhere a .NET Core application can run.
+A few features highlights:

-Blogs posts are written with Markdown.
+* Blogs posts are written with Markdown.
+* Basic media management built in.
+* Minimal setup & configuration to get started.
+* Self-contained application; SQLite-based data store.
+* Obvious URL structure (`/posts`, `/posts/2025/10`, `/blogtags`, etc.).
+* Open source: extend however you see fit.

 ## Setup